Sleep terrors (night terrors)

-For children, sleep terrors tend to decrease by the time they're teenagers.
-However, if you have concerns about safety or underlying conditions for you or your child, you may want to consult your doctor, who may refer you to a sleep specialist.
+For children, sleep terrors tend to go away by the time they're teenagers.
+However, if you have concerns about safety or underlying conditions for you or your child, consult your doctor, who may refer you to a sleep specialist.

 What you can do

-- Make a list of any symptoms you or your child is experiencing, including any that may seem unrelated to the reason for the appointment.
+- Any symptoms experienced, including any that may seem unrelated to the reason for the appointment

-- Make a list of questions to ask your doctor to help make the most of your time together.
+- Questions to ask your doctor to help make the most of your time together

 - What is likely causing these symptoms?

 - Is the condition likely temporary or chronic?